RubendeBruin/DAVE-book/orcaflex.md

 [TODO]
 Cables running over circles are not supported by orcaflex and are not exported.

-#### LinearBeam [TODO]
+#### Beams

 Linear beams are exported as orcaflex lines.

+- The diameter (buoyancy) for lines in orcaflex is set to a small number
+- In orcaflex lines run along the Z axis while in DAVE they run along the X axis.
+Therefore DAVE.EIy --> orcaflex.EIx and DAVE.EIz --> orcaflex.EIy

 #### LC6D [TODO]

-Linear connectors with 6 degrees of freedom are exported as a set of six linear springs.
+Linear connectors with 6 degrees of freedom are exported as a set of six linear springs and constraints.
 This is not an exact representation (there is a sin(angle) term instead of a tan(angle) term) but is fine for small angles and displacements.

 #### Connector2d  [TODO]